 Mail completed registration form with payment, payable to “JCCNV,” to Jewish Community Center of Northern Virginia, 8900 Little River Turnpike, Fairfax, VA 22031.

-Register at jccnv.org.
+Register online at jccnv.org.

 Fee: $18/ $12 J member